 Visitors with dementia

-Every second Tuesday in the month we organize a free themed tour for visitors with dementia and their loved ones.
+We organize private tours for visitors with dementia and their loved ones.
 The participants share stories, memories, associations and ideas and breathe life into the objects in the museum.
 Each tour has a different theme.
 For comfort and convenience, all participants are given a light folding stool to take on the tour.

 Lifts on all floors